 Your projects all sync with iCloud between Mac, iPhone, and iPad, with Dropbox support also available.

-A relative newcomer compared to the rest of the list, Bear might seem simple, but it offers a great deal of flexibility for handling text.
-It's true that Bear is good for both notes and todo checklists, but it's support for Markdown, variety of themes, and simple organization make it a great tool for many different kinds of writing.
+Bear might seem simple on the surface, but it offers a great deal of flexibility for handling text.
+It's true that Bear is good for both notes and to-do checklists, but its support for Markdown, variety of themes, and simple organization make it a great tool for many different kinds of writing.
 Add images, files, code blocks, and more to spice up your work and give it more context.

 In terms of options, you've got few.
 Choose how to sort your documents, pick a theme, pick your font, and even control fine-grain details such as font size, line height and width, and paragraph spacing.
 If you'd like to sync your work between Bear on your iOS devices and Bear for Mac, you can purchase a $1.49 per month subscription to Bear Pro.